Isydmr/SECURITY-SYSTEM-AND-ACCESs-CONTROL/README.md

 SdFat,
 RTClib

-Those can be downloaded from Arduino IDE.
+Those can be downloaded from Arduino IDE or can be found by quick google search.